NickG83/blatbastards/content/rides/snowy-ride-redux.md

   However, we're not letting "officially ended" get in the way of an awesome weekend trip and this one follows our last ride for the charity, in which we attempted (and succeeded) to hit all "checkpoints" in one day.
 Original rules were to get a stamp at 3 checkpoints to enter into the raffle for a Goldwing on Saturday night in Thredbo.
 Having all 8 didn't help us win anything, just bragging rights
 ---
+**Friday**\
-**Friday;** meet up point is Captains Flat Pub mid afternoon, then backroads along the Tindery ranges to Nimmitabel before a fun glide down Brown Mountain.
+Meet up point is Captains Flat Pub mid afternoon, then backroads along the Tindery ranges to Nimmitabel before a fun glide down Brown Mountain.
 From Bemboka, cross country through Candelo and onto Merimbula for the overnight. *(Approx. 250KMs)*

 **Saturday;** the real redux ride day.